Salt water chlorination

 Salt water chlorination is a process that uses dissolved salt (1000–4000 ppm or 1–4 g/L) for the chlorination of swimming pools and hot tubs.
 The chlorine generator (also known as salt cell, salt generator, salt chlorinator, or SWG) uses electrolysis in the presence of dissolved salt to produce chlorine gas or its dissolved forms, hypochlorous acid and sodium hypochlorite, which are already commonly used as sanitizing agents in pools.
-Hydrogen is produced as byproduct too.
+Hydrogen is produced as a byproduct too.

 Distinction from traditional pool chlorination

 The presence of chlorine in traditional swimming pools can be described as a combination of free available chlorine (FAC) and combined available chlorine (CAC).
 While FAC is composed of the free chlorine that is available for disinfecting the water, the CAC includes chloramines, which are formed by the reaction of FAC with amines (introduced into the pool by human perspiration, saliva, mucus, urine, and other biologics, and by insects and other pests).
 Chloramines are responsible for the "chlorine smell" of pools, as well as skin and eye irritation.
 These problems are the result of insufficient levels of free available chlorine, and indicate a pool that must be "shocked" by the addition of 5–10 times the normal amount of chlorine.
 In saltwater pools, the generator uses electrolysis to continuously produce free chlorine.
 As such, a saltwater pool or hot tub is not actually chlorine-free; it simply utilizes added salt and a chlorine generator instead of direct addition of chlorine.
 It also burns off chloramines in the same manner as traditional shock (oxidizer).
 As with traditionally chlorinated pools, saltwater pools must be monitored in order to maintain proper water chemistry.
 Low chlorine levels can be caused by insufficient salt, incorrect (low) chlorine-generation setting on the SWG unit, higher-than-normal chlorine demand, low stabilizer, sun exposure, insufficient pump speed, or mechanical issues with the chlorine generator.
 Salt count can be lowered due to splash-out, backwashing, and dilution via rainwater.

 A salt water chlorinated pool at The Villages, Florida.